-Note: eNVM option is only visible when eNVM is used in the design. eNVM features are available for PolarFireSoC devices only.
+Note: eNVM option is only visible when eNVM is used in the design. eNVM features are available for PolarFire SoC devices only.

-Lists all the bitstream files to be exported
+Lists all the bitstream files to be exported.

-- Master file Click to include:

-- Fabric/sNVM.

-- eNVM

-- Bypass Back Level protection for Recovery/Golden bitstream (this option is available only if Back Level protection is enabled in the Configure Security tool and SPI file format is selected).

-- Include Plaintext Pass Keys.
+- Master file Click to include: - Fabric/sNVM. - eNVM (If the design does not have eNVM, but in Configure Security tool, the user locked eNVM for updates, the eNVM component is disabled and eNVM OTP warning is shown). - Bypass Back Level protection for Recovery/Golden bitstream (This option is available only if Back Level protection is enabled in the Configure Security tool and SPI file format is selected.
+For update files, this option is available if Back Level protection is enabled in Configure Security Tool, SPI file format is selected and Fabric is selected.
+By default, Back Level bypass is "off" for update files). - Include Plaintext Pass Keys.
+If UPK1 is permanently disabled, Include Plaintext Pass Keys option is disabled for Master file.